-- 2.23 Where deposits are held directly with Banks, a minimum AA rating Standard & Poor's (or Aa3 Moody's) is required. - 2.24 The Treasurer may allow deposits to be placed with institutions outside the minimum industry ratings described above, in cases where the Treasurer has agreed a specific exemption and deems the overall chance of default not to be significantly increased. - 2.25 No off-balance sheet vehicles are permitted.
+- 2.23.
+Where deposits are held directly with Banks a minimum AA rating Standard & Poor's (or Aa3 Moody's) is required. - 2.24.
+The Treasurer may allow deposits to be placed with institutions outside the minimum industry ratings described above in cases where the Treasurer has agreed a specific exemption and deems the overall chance of default not to be significantly increased. - 2.25.
+No off-balance sheet vehicles are permitted.

-- 3.1 The Fund can carry out its longer-term investments through the Common Investment Fund. - 3.2 The Alternative Investment class currently includes only Property Pools: until the full anticipated range of alternative pools are operational, monies allocated to alternatives, not invested in the Property Pools, will be invested in existing asset classes.
+- 3.1.
+The Fund can carry out its longer term investments through the Common Investment Fund. - 3.2.
+The Alternative Investment class currently includes only Property Pools, until the full anticipated range of alternative pools are operational, monies allocated to alternatives, not invested in the Property Pools, will be invested in existing asset classes.

-AP22: OTHER FUNDS AND THEIR INVESTMENT STRATEGIES
+OTHER FUNDS AND THEIR INVESTMENT STRATEGIES

-1. Background
+1 Background

-- 1.1 The Treasury and Resources Department manages the investments of over 250 States "other" Funds.
-These can be split into 4 main categories
+- 1.1 The Treasury and Resources Department manages the investments of over 250 States "other" funds.
+These can be split into four main categories:-

-- Trust and Bequest Funds;
+- Trust and beguest funds;

-- Confiscation Funds;
+- Confiscation funds;

-- Special Funds; and
+- Special funds; and

 - Jersey Post Office Pension Fund.

-- 1.2 Trust and Special Funds have been dealt with in the above Appendices.
+- 1.2 Trust and Special Funds have been dealt with above appendices.

-2. Confiscation Funds
+2 Confiscation funds